 There is not a bug.
 But there is a butterfly.

 [Disclaimer: Developers and users of SCM Globe have run thousands of different simulations and analyzed the results thousands of times since release of version 1.0 of the simulation engine in the fall of 2011.
-In that original version and succeeding versions, bugs were found and fixed and we improved accuracy of some calculations.
-In this current version (Ver 2.7, in production since October 2013) there have been no bugs reported in the simulations, even as usage has increased significantly.
-If you do find a bug please contact us immediately, and send the simulation data that reflects this bug.
+In that original version and succeeding versions, bugs were found and fixed and we improved the accuracy of some calculations.
+In this current version (Ver 2.7, in production since October 2013) there have been bugs found in entering and editing supply chain data and they are listed in the FAQs.
+But no bugs have been found in supply chain simulations, even as usage has increased significantly.
+If you find a bug please contact us immediately, and send the simulation data that reflects this bug.
 Be sure to read the FAQs section to see why deliveries are sometimes missed, and understand the “Day 0” calculations used to start all simulations.]

 Copyright © 2016 by SCM Globe Corp.